-This policy complies with statutory safeguarding guidance detailed in KCSIE 2022
+This policy complies with statutory safeguarding guidance detailed in KCSIE 2024

-Battledown Centre For Children and Families is committed to ensuring that all staff responsible for intimate care of children will always undertake their duties in a professional manner.
+Battledown Centre For Children and Families is committed to ensuring that all staff responsible for intimate and personal care of pupils will always undertake their duties in a professional manner.

-This school takes seriously its responsibility to safeguard and promote the welfare of the children in its care.
+This school takes seriously its responsibility to safeguard and promote the welfare of the pupils in its care.

-The Local Advisory Body recognises its duties and responsibilities in relation to the Disability Discrimination Act which requires that any child with an impairment that affects his/her ability to carry out normal day-to-day activities must not be discriminated against.
+The Local Advisory Body (LAB) recognises its duties and responsibilities in relation to the Disability Discrimination Act which requires that any pupil with an impairment that affects his/her ability to carry out normal day-to-day activities must not be discriminated against.
+The LAB will ensure that procedures and plans are in place in order that all staff responsible for the intimate care of pupils will undertake their duties in a professional manner at all times.
+It is acknowledged that these adults are in a position of great trust.

-We recognise that all the children we work with have the right to be safe, to be treated with courtesy, dignity, and respect, and to be able to access all aspects of the education curriculum
+We recognise that all the pupils we work with have the right:

+- to be safe, - to be treated with courtesy, dignity, and respect, - to personal privacy, - to be valued as an individual, - to be involved and consulted in their own intimate care to the best of their abilities - to be able to access all aspects of the education curriculum

-No child shall be attended to in a way that causes distress, embarrassment, or pain.
+No pupil shall be attended to in a way that causes distress, embarrassment, or pain.